Battle Creek seeks input from residents on medical marijuana business permits

 There is also an online FAQ that shows maps with potential locations for these businesses.

-The survey can be taken online by clicking here or there is a survey that came in this month city newsletter.
+The survey can be taken online by clicking here or there is a survey that came in this month’s city newsletter.